 Dopamine agonists are drugs that act directly on dopamine receptors and imitate the effect of dopamine in the brain.
 Pramipexole and Ropinirole are the drugs that produce dopamine effects and balance the body's movements.
 They produce hallucinations, nausea, vomiting, visual disturbances, and headache-like effects.
 It is used with caution in patients with dyskinesia, hypotension, and renal impairment.

 MAO-B Inhibitors are the drugs that prevent the breakdown of dopamine by inhibiting the enzyme monoamine oxidase B. Rasagiline and Selegiline are the drugs that fall under this category and they don’t offer any serious side effects.

 Steps to improve the health:

-Treatment of Parkinson’s disease needs a broad based management which includes patient and family education, general wellness, maintenance and exercise.
+Treatment of Parkinson’s disease needs broad-based management which includes patient and family education, general wellness, maintenance, and exercise.

 • Eat nutritious disease with more intakes of fiber content and omega 3 fatty acids.

 • It is very important for the person to walk properly by maintaining his balance.